 Northern Ireland reset?

-UK Prime Minister Rishi Sunak has announced a new deal with the European Union aimed at resolving the bitter dispute over the Brexit Northern Ireland protocol.
+The UK government has formally signed the Windsor Framework with the European Union after the deal aimed at resolving the bitter dispute over the Brexit Northern Ireland protocol won Parliamentary approval on March 22.

-Announced on February 27, Sunak and European Commission president Ursula von der Leyen hailed the “Windsor Framework” as a “new chapter” after 6 years of scrappy relations, newspapers in both the UK and the EU headlined a “Brexit breakthrough”, and no hardline Brexiteers openly or immediately opposed the deal.
+Announced on February 27, Sunak and European Commission president Ursula von der Leyen hailed the “Windsor Framework” as a “new chapter” after 6 years of scrappy relations; newspapers in both the UK and the EU headlined a “Brexit breakthrough”; and no hardline Brexiteers openly or immediately opposed the deal.

-Northern Ireland’s Democratic Unionist Party (DUP) said it would examine the detail of the agreement before stating its position.
+The DUP had said it would examine the detail of the agreement before stating its opposition on March 20.
 The conservative Protestant party has fiercely fought Boris Johnson’s Brexit protocol which effectively imposed a trade border down the Irish Sea and closed the Northern Irish parliament at Stormont by refusing to participate in power sharing until the issue was resolved.

 • simplify trade across the Irish Sea by creating two different trade “lanes” – one with significantly reduced checks between Britain and Northern Ireland and the other retaining checks on goods involving the Irish Republic